LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 `RADIUSS Docker Project <https://github.com/LLNL/radiuss-docker>`_.

-The base container images are shared by multiple projects and are rebuilt regularly rebuilt.
+The base container images are shared by multiple projects and are rebuilt regularly.
 If bugs are fixed in the base images, the changes will be automatically propagated to all projects using them in their Docker builds.

 Check `RADIUSS Docker Project <https://github.com/LLNL/radiuss-docker>`_ for a